6 min read

 - Ocvirk S, Wilson AS, Appolonia CN, Thomas TK, O'Keefe SJD.
 “Fiber, Fat, and Colorectal Cancer: New Insight into Modifiable Dietary Risk Factors.”
 Curr Gastroenterol Rep. vol. 21, no. 11, 2019, pp62. doi: 10.1007/s11894-019-0725-2.

 - Center for Disease Control and Prevention.
 Only 1 in 10 Americans Get Enough Fruits and Vegetables. https://www.cdc.gov/nccdphp/dnpao/division-information/media-tools/adults-fruits-vegetables.html.
 Accessed June 3, 2021.

 - Shoaib M, Shehzad A, Omar M, Rakha A, Raza H, Sharif HR, Shakeel A, Ansari A, Niazi S. “Inulin: Properties, health benefits and food applications.”
 Carbohydr Polym.
 Vol. 147, 2016, pp 2016. doi: 10.1016/j.carbpol.2016.04.020

 - Jerusalem Artichoke is not from Jerusalem; instead, they are native to North America and were cultivated by Native Americans.

 - Jerusalem artichoke contains many beneficial vitamins, minerals, and nutrients.
-But the shining star is inulin – a fiber that the human body does not digest.
+But the shining star is inulin – a fiber that supports your gut.